16 Facts About Henry Bacon

 1.

-Henry Bacon was an American Beaux-Arts architect who is best remembered for the Lincoln Memorial in Washington, DC, which was his final project.
+Henry Bacon was an American Beaux-Arts architect who oversaw the engineering and design of the Lincoln Memorial in Washington, DC, built between 1915 and 1922, which was his final project before his 1924 death.

 2.

-Henry Bacon studied briefly at the University of Illinois, Urbana, but left to begin his architectural career as a draftsman.
+Henry Bacon studied briefly at the University of Illinois, Urbana in 1884, but left to begin his architectural career as a draftsman.

 3.

-Henry Bacon traveled with another fellowship student, Albert Kahn of Detroit, Michigan, who would become a leading industrial architect.
+Henry Bacon traveled with another fellowship student, Albert Kahn from Detroit, Michigan, who went on to become a leading industrial architect.

 4.